joemasilotti/masilotti.com/_posts/2015-08-03-ui-testing-tdd.md

 ---
 layout: post
-title: "Three Ways UI Testing Just Made Test-Driven Development Even Better"
+title: Three ways UI Testing just made test-driven development even better
 date: 2015-08-03
 permalink: ui-testing-tdd/
 image: images/ui-testing-tdd.png
 description: "Generic querying syntax, first-class support, and native asynchronous assertions make for a great TDD experience on iOS."
 category: ui-testing
+xcode: 12.0
 ---

-With every Beta, UI Testing is getting better.
-As of Xcode 7 Beta 5, UI Testing is quickly becoming my go-to feature testing framework on iOS.
+With every Xcode UI Testing is getting better.
+As of Xcode 12, UI Testing has become my go-to feature testing framework on iOS.
 Combined with XCTest for unit testing, it's becoming easier to not have to rely on any third-party frameworks.
 The three big reasons UI Testing offers a huge improvement to TDD on iOS are:

 1. Generic querying syntax
 2. First-class support from Apple